Jeremy-Ruth/Fitness_Mirror_Software/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 license.
+This project is licensed under the GNU General Public License v3.0.
 See [License](https://github.com/Jeremy-Ruth/Fitness_Mirror_Software/blob/master/LICENSE) for more details.